 Quenepas, also known as Spanish Limes and Mamoncillo!
 This fruit is similiar in appearance to an unripe lime although it is technically not a citrus fruit.
-Quenepas are a "honey berry" and is more related to lychee and rambutan than it is a lime.
+Quenepas are a "honey berry" and is more related to lychee and rambutan but are more sour like a lime.
 Quenepas have a tough and leathery skin and are small in size.
 They are filled with a gelatinous pulp much like a lychee.
-The flavor is sweet and sour with an acidic taste similar to a lime.
+The flavor of this variety is sour with an acidic taste similar to a lime.
 Quenepas are an excellent source of Vitamins A and C, antioxidants, calcium and fiber.

 Ripening and Storage: